Health & Safety Policy — Flat Clearance Mayfair

 Management holds ultimate responsibility for implementing this health and safety policy.
 Supervisors and team leaders are responsible for ensuring safe systems of work, safe use of vehicles and equipment, and that operatives receive appropriate training for rubbish clearance and flat removals.
 All staff must follow instruction, report hazards and participate in safety briefings.
 Subcontractors engaged for disposal or specialised removal will be expected to meet our standards and demonstrate competence.
 The policy covers manual handling, use of powered equipment, working at heights, traffic and pedestrian safety and environmental controls for waste handling.

-Risk assessment checklist and safety briefing for rubbish removal Risk assessment is central to our process: before each job a documented assessment will identify hazards such as heavy items, unstable loads, sharps, contaminants or hazardous waste.
+Three women standing side by side holding containers filled with various rubbish items; the woman on the left holds a blue basket containing green glass bottles and a transparent plastic bottle.
+The middle woman has her hand resting on a blue recycling bin filled with clear plastic bottles and other waste materials, with a recycling symbol visible on the front.
+The woman on the right rests her arms on a neatly stacked pile of magazines or newspapers.
+They are positioned against a plain white background, suggesting an indoor setting, and are dressed casually, with the overall scene reflecting waste collection or rubbish disposal related to professional services like those offered by Flat Clearance Mayfair in the London area.
+The image emphasizes waste management of recyclable materials, aligning with rubbish removal activities, and the composition highlights a focus on waste separation and disposal procedures typical of household or commercial rubbish clearance services.
+Risk assessment is central to our process: before each job a documented assessment will identify hazards such as heavy items, unstable loads, sharps, contaminants or hazardous waste.
 Control measures will be proportionate and practical and may include use of mechanical aids, two-person lifts, protective gloves, eye protection and respirators where required.
 We will apply the hierarchy of controls — elimination, substitution, engineering controls, administrative controls and personal protective equipment — to reduce exposure to harm during every flat clearance and rubbish disposal operation.

 Vehicles, plant and equipment are regularly inspected and maintained in line with manufacturer guidance and legal requirements.
 Drivers and crew must ensure that transit loads are secured and that waste is transported in a manner that prevents spillage or exposure.
 We commit to routine checks of lifting equipment, trolleys and waste containers and to keeping maintenance records.
 Safe vehicle access, correct loading techniques and clear communication during loading and unloading reduce the risk of accidents in confined residential locations.